smiklos/smiklos/README.md

-- 🔭 I’m currently working on The Org
+- 🔭 I’m currently working at The Org in Copenhagen
-- 💬 Ask me about Scala and functional programming
+- 💬 Ask me about Scala and functional programming.
 - 😄 Pronouns: He/him